-Recommendation C-7.31: Improve the quality, aesthetics, and safety of high-use pedestrian corridors.
+Recommendation C-7.31: Improve the quality, aesthetics, and safety of high-use pedestrian corridors. improve the quality, destheties, and surety of high use pedesthan corridors.
 Recommendation C-7.32: Development and implement a bicycle sharing system.
 Policy C-7.33: Proposed new mode split goals: 50 percent motor vehicles 10 percent transit 10 percent bicycles 20 percent walking 10 percent carpools, taxi, transportation network company services, and car sharing Recommendation C-7.34: Establish a goal for all trips of less than three miles to be 30 percent by bicycle, and establish a goal of less than 1 mile to be 30 percent by walking.
 Recommendation C-7.35: Consider implementing a small-scale transportation system to encourage mode shift to popular destinations as defined by users.